naina-sriv/biblioteca/README.md

-an online platform for a library that provides home delivery.
+an online platform for a library that provides home delivery, Biblioteca.